-While I can't blame someone for asking these kinds of questions, it does point out the sad fact that so many people don't know anything about what the country is actually like today.
-Even when it happened generations ago, war and conflict is still what people hear about in the news and media.
-It's not surprising then that these are the things that continue to dominate outside perceptions of these places and inform the types of questions that people ask.
-It's an extremely flawed perception, to say the least.
+While I can't fairly blame someone for asking these kinds of questions, I can't help but roll my eyes because it's been asked a million times before, and points out the sad fact that a lot of people don't know anything about what the Vietnam is actually like today.
+Even when it happened generations ago, war and conflict continues to dominate outside perceptions of places like Vietnam and Korea, and so that's the first thing people ask about.

 Not only that, but whenever I watch or read something about travel in Vietnam, it's always framed inside the context of Vietnam today versus 45 years ago when the country was in the clutches of a long, bloody, and brutal war.
-(Cue black and white montage of tanks, burning jungles, Nixon speech, etc.) Even shows that I love can't seem to resist telling this same old story over and over again, whether it's Somebody Feed Phil, No Reservations, or Netflix's Street Food series.
+(Cue black and white montage of tanks, burning jungles, Nixon speech, etc.) Even shows that I love can't seem to resist telling this same old story over and over again, such as the Vietnam episode of Somebody Feed Phil.

 The West is obsessed with the American war in Vietnam to the degree that the word "Vietnam" itself is more often associated with the war than the actual country.
 This is partially thanks to timing as it took place during the late 1960s and 70s which is a particularly nostalgic period in American history, and hence the war has been 'romanticized' in countless iconic films like Apocalypse Now, Full Metal Jacket, Deer Hunter, and Forrest Gump, just to name a few.